-Requests for Major Grants – $5,001 or more for program or project support – must address one of the Foundation’s priorities and applicants must demonstrate a significant impact within the OceanFirst footprint.
+Requests for Major Grants – $5,001 or more for program or project support – must address one of the Foundation’s priorities and applicants must demonstrate a significant impact within the OceanFirst Foundation footprint of Atlantic, Cape May, Cumberland, Gloucester, Middlesex (Monroe Twp.), Monmouth and Ocean counties.
 In addition, Major Grant applicants must have tax-exempt 501(c)(3) status with the IRS and be compliant with the State of New Jersey’s charitable registration requirements.
 Organizations may request one major grant per year.
-If your organization is seeking a program or project support grant of $5,000 or less, check out the Good Neighbor Grant program.
+If your organization is seeking a program or project support grant of $5,000 or less, consider the Good Neighbor Grant program.

 Organizations that have not previously received a grant should contact the Foundation to be screened for eligibility.

 OceanFirst Foundation utilizes a two-stage process to consider Major Grant requests.
 In STAGE 1, nonprofit organizations are invited to submit a Letter of Interest to the Foundation via its Grant Request Portal.
 In STAGE 2, only those organizations invited to apply submit a full proposal via the Grant Request Portal.